The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Benefits for the employee:

-The reticence of employees to take on the role of advocate is most often down to a lack of confidence.
+The most common reason employees are reluctant to become employee advocates is a lack of confidence.
 With a small amount of guidance, brands can educate their people and guide them in what to post.
-Let champions lead the way; these will be people who naturally take to sharing and creating content.
-In doing so, they will inspire others to follow.
+Let champions lead the way – these are people who naturally take to sharing and creating content.
+In doing so, they’ll inspire others to follow.

-Probably the most valuable benefit to employees is the opportunity for them to build their own professional brand at the same time as supporting the corporate brand.
+One of the most valuable benefits to employees is the opportunity for them to build their own professional brand while they support the corporate brand.
 Being considered an expert is a sought-after status in the age of social media and online networking.
-Statistics show that socially engaged companies are 58% more likely to attract top talent and 57% more likely to have increased sales leads [LinkedIn Altimeter Study].
+But it comes with big results – B2B buyers are 5x more likely to engage with industry thought leaders.

 [Source: LinkedIn and Altimeter]